moule3053/kube-deploy-lora/kubeadm-ansible/README.md

 sudo gluster volume delete postgre_volume
 ```

 Also, make sure that the glusterfs volume replicas are set to `3` when running on PicoCluster10, and `2` when running on PicoCluster5.
+Edit all instances of `replicas` in file `roles/glusterfs/master/tasks/main.yml`

 # Usage